site24x7/plugins/nginx/README.md

 # Nginx Plugin

+## Nginx plugin installer

+On Linux servers, execute the command below in the terminal to run an installer that checks the prerequisites and installs the plugin.

+	wget https://raw.githubusercontent.com/site24x7/plugins/master/nginx/installer/Site24x7NginxPluginInstaller.sh && sudo bash Site24x7NginxPluginInstaller.sh

 ## Prerequisites

 - Download and install the latest version of the [Site24x7 Linux agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.